Rabb1tQ/SickleOfSkyCurtain/README.md

 # Sickle Of Sky Curtain

-If you find that there is no zoomeye GUI on the market, write one yourself.
-The interface is a little ugly
+I found that there was no zoomeye GUI on the market, so I wrote one. emmmm, The interface is a little ugly

 ## Usage